Table of Contents

 Personal Loans for Driveway Financing

-Personal loans can be a relatively easy route to financing a driveway paving.
-Most personal loan amounts range from a few hundred dollars to up to $50,000, while a few lenders have up to $100,000 available.
+Personal loans can be a relatively easy route to financing a driveway paving project.
+Personal loan amounts can range from a few hundred dollars to up to $50,000, while a few lenders have up to $100,000 available.

-The terms of the loan repayment can be anywhere from one to seven years, and the APR, which is typically fixed, ranges between 8% and 36%.
-As of August 2024, the average interest rate on a 24-month personal loan hovered around 12.33%.
+The terms of the loan repayment can be anywhere between 1-7 years, and the annual percentage rate (APR), which is typically fixed, ranges between 8.00%-36.00%.
+As of February 2026, the average interest rate on a 24-month personal loan hovered around 11.40%.

-Personal loans usually have lower interest rates than credit cards, but the interest can make for an expensive way to borrow.
-Plus, there might be upfront fees, such as an origination fee, which is usually anywhere from 1% to 6% of your loan amount, and in some cases as high as 10%.
-While longer loan terms can mean lower monthly payments, you’ll be paying more interest for the loan.
+Personal loans usually have lower interest rates than credit cards, but this interest can become an expensive way to borrow.
+Plus, there might be upfront fees, such as an origination fee, which is usually anywhere between 1%-10% of your loan amount.
+While longer loan terms can mean lower monthly payments, you’ll be paying more interest for the loan overall.

-Some lenders feature preapproval online and can offer a speedy application process that you can also do online.
-Once you’ve been approved for a personal loan, you may be able to receive the proceeds of the loan as soon as within one business day.
+Some lenders feature online preapproval, along with a speedy application process.
+Once you’ve been approved for a personal loan, you may be able to receive the proceeds within one business day.

-However, you should be aware that a personal loan for home improvement is an installment loan, which means you’ll receive the funds upfront and are responsible for making monthly payments from the start.
-When you apply, lenders do a hard pull on your credit, negatively impacting your credit score.
+However, you should be aware that a personal loan for home improvement is an installment loan.
+This means that you’ll receive the funds upfront and are responsible for making monthly payments from the start.
+When you apply, lenders do a soft pull on your credit, which won’t negatively impact your credit score.

 Home Equity Loans and HELOCs

-If you’re a homeowner, you can borrow against the equity in your home to take out a home equity loan or home equity line of credit (HELOC) to finance a driveway paving.
-Both are second types of mortgage, so you’re betting against your house.
-Home equity loans and HELOCs can be good ways to borrow money for a relatively low interest rate and lower fees.
+If you’re a homeowner, you can borrow against the equity in your home to take out a home equity loan or home equity line of credit (HELOC) to finance a driveway paving project.
+Both are types of second mortgages, so you should remember that you’re betting against your house by taking out this type of loan.

-Like a personal loan, a home equity loan is an installment loan, so you’ll receive the proceeds for the loan in a single lump sum.
-From there, you’ll have a fixed monthly payment for which you’re on the hook.
+Similar to a personal loan, a home equity loan is an installment loan, so you’ll receive the proceeds for the loan in a single lump sum.
+From there, you’ll have a fixed monthly payment to take care of.

 A HELOC is a type of revolving loan.
-Like a credit card, you’ll be approved for a limit and borrow as you need, up to the limit, for the draw period, which usually lasts 10 years.
-You pay as you go, and might be able to make interest-only payments during the draw period.
+Like a credit card, you’ll be approved for up to a certain limit, and then you can borrow as you need during the draw period, which usually lasts 10 years.
+You pay as you go, and you might be able to make interest-only payments during the draw period.
 Because a HELOC lets you borrow funds as needed, it could be a better fit for ongoing or multiple home improvement projects with an undetermined total price tag.

 Unlike unsecured forms of credit, home equity loans and HELOCs can be easier to approve.
 That said, both types of loans require a hard pull of your credit, which may temporarily bring down your credit score by a few points.
-And because you’re putting up your home as collateral, if you put a halt on your payments, you risk foreclosure and losing your home.
+It is important to remember that because you’re putting your home up as collateral, if you halt your payments, you risk foreclosure and losing your home.

 Recommended: The Top Home Improvements to Increase Your Home’s Value